Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Now, of course, if you are not active and do not have enough time to meet the Golden Retriever’s social, physical, and mental needs, then I might suggest another breed.
 Or find alternatives such as dog sitters, daycares, or dog walkers to help out.

 Good With Kids and Pets

-The Golden Retriever is valued for its ability to get along with children, other pets, including cats and livestock.
+The Golden Retriever is valued for its ability to get along with children, and other pets, including cats and livestock.
 It’s another hallmark of the breed and a big reason why families often seek them as companions for the household.

 Not Incessest Barkers

 Another great trait of the Golden Retriever is they typically bark for a reason.
 Meaning that they usually bark because there is something to bark at.
-For example, a Golden may hear kids playing outside, a noise, other dogs barking or expressing joy during play.
+For example, a Golden may hear kids playing outside, a noise, or other dogs barking or expressing joy during play.

 Because the Golden Retriever is so intelligent and easy to train, an owner can control barking with consistent training.
 The key is to start early, and it’s not difficult to teach your Golden Retriever to bark on command or stop when told.

 Very few dog breeds are as highly adaptable as the Golden Retriever, which should not be surprising.

 The dog loves life, has a gentle and kind nature, is affectionate, top-tier intelligent and obedient, easy to train, and highly active.
 In addition, the breed gets along well with everyone – other dogs, cats, children, women, and men.

 On the medium to larger side, the Golden Retriever is not a giant-sized breed, rather the Golden ranges from about 55-70 pounds, with females falling on the smaller side of the scale.